appsembler/course-access-groups/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-course-access-groups
+Course Access Groups
 ===============================
-An app to customize courses access by grouping learners and assigning different permissions to groups.
+An Open edX plugin to customize courses access by grouping learners and assigning different permissions to groups.

 Contents: